Minimum Unit Pricing

 International Trade Law: Article III of the General Agreement on Tariffs & Trade (GATT), now part of the 1994 Agreement setting up the World Trade Organisation (WTO), establishes a number of principles on the treatment of imported products, broadly in line with the rules under the EU treaty.

-spiritsEUROPE fully shares the objective of reducing alcohol-related harm and are fully committed to promoting responsible consumption and discouraging excessive alcohol use. spiritsEUROPE works hard with national administrations and other stakeholders throughout the Union in addressing alcohol-related harm through campaigns and initiatives targeted at those who are most risk.
-5 years of work has been summarised in the attached report presented to the European Commission.
+spiritsEUROPE fully shares the objective of reducing alcohol-related harm and are fully committed to promoting responsible consumption and discouraging excessive alcohol use. spiritsEUROPE works hard with national administrations and other stakeholders throughout the Union in addressing alcohol-related harm through campaigns and initiatives targeted at those who are most risk (all campaigns available at www.drinksinitiatives.eu).
 However, we object to the Scottish Government’s proposed method of reaching the objective of harm reduction through MUP because it:

 - represents an illegal barrier to trade

 - will discriminate between companies in the market

 - will affect the vast majority of people who do not abuse alcohol in any way

 - will not address the harmful drinking problem it sets out to solve - the Scottish government’s own impact assessment admits as much,